piazzai/hacked-jekyll/README.md

 }
 ```

-You can change the values of the variable to any color you want, using Open Color's naming convention (see the [docs](https://yeun.github.io/open-color/documents.html))
+The values above are defaults.
+You can change them to any color you want using hexadecimal codes, base CSS names, or Open Color names as in the example above.
+In the latter case, please [read the docs](https://yeun.github.io/open-color/documents.html) of the Open Color library to familiarize with the naming convention.

 ## Bugs